From the author:

 Highly sensitive executives, is there any?
 Yes, sure!
 And there is even one who has gone in search of them and found them.
 And not only that.
 Daniel Panetta, owner of the "ConsultundTrainingUnit", has written a master's thesis entitled "High Sensory Processing Sensitivity and Leadership" and has a degree in Business Psychology, Leadership and Management dedicated to highly sensitive executives.
 The result of our discussions I have for Best of HR – Berufebilder.de® summarized.

 Kathrin Sohst: Daniel, you have leadership experience yourself, are an expert on leadership and change and have dealt intensively with highly sensitive executives.
 Before we talk about the highly sensitive aspects of leadership, I'm interested in what "good leadership" means in your understanding.

-Daniel Panetta: I do not think there is anything like "good leadership".
-For what is that anyway?
-I would like to speak of ideal and then at least we need the context.
-Because leadership must be situational and authentic, which means to me that the thoughts inside and the action in the outside agree.
-And one more thing is absolutely necessary: A good leader sees their employees as human beings.
-This includes accepting people as they are - with their whole background.
-Leadership is not only related to the tasks, but means to take responsibility in the human and social sphere.
+Daniel Panetta: I don't think there is such a thing as “good leadership”.
+Because what is it anyway?
+I would like to speak of ideal and then we need at least the context.
+Because leadership has to be situational and authentic, which for me means that the thoughts on the inside and the actions on the outside match.
+And something else is absolutely necessary: a good leader sees their employees as people.
+This also includes accepting people as they are - with their whole background.
+Leadership is not just about tasks, it means taking responsibility in the human and social sphere.
 A good leader can vary depending on the situation.
-In military or time-critical large-scale projects, it can make sense if someone leads a rough and dominant position; in pedagogy or in a change context, completely different leadership qualities are required.
-Being able to lead a person who has a wide range of skills in order to be able to act flexibly or respond to situations is a good way to lead.
+In the military or time-critical large-scale projects, it can Sense do when someone leads rough and dominant, in pedagogy or in a change context, completely different leadership qualities are required.
+Those who have a wide range of skills can act well to be able to act flexibly or react to situations.

 "Highly sensitive leadership personalities have the ability to foresee certain things"

 Kathrin Sohst: Way from the general, to the special.
 Let's talk about high-minded leadership personalities.
 What is typical of highly sensitive people who do a leadership job?